-20.4 VAPOR RETARDER
+21.4 VAPOR RETARDER

 The soil under the house is covered with a polyethylene plastic vapor retarder.
 This component is typically referred to as a "vapor barrier".
 While not a true vapor barrier, it does reduce the transmission of water vapor from the soil to the air.

-The foundation walls are covered with the plastic vapor retarder.
-This allows the transmission of water vapor from the soil up and into the exterior wall framing.
-The plastic vapor retarder should be removed from the foundation so that it covers at least 85% of the entire surface of the soil only.
+The vapor retarder is properly installed and is performing its intended function.
+The vapor retarder should be maintained so that it covers at least 85% of the entire surface of the soil.